-- Working closely with primary schools in order to achieve a smooth transition from primary schools.
-This is achieved in the following ways: - In April of each academic year, a letter is sent to all primary schools, requesting information about students on the Inclusion Register. - The school's SENCo attends year 6 Annual Review where possible and is therefore able to meet students with an EHC plan and their parents/carers in their primary school. - The school's SENCo meets with SEND students who are not in receipt of an EHC plan and their parents / carers if primary school think it is advisable. - Students with an EHC plan spend a morning at St Gregory's with their named LSA. - Students with an EHC plan are invited to a transition summer school for a week.
-This helps the students to become familiar with the school environment and SEND staff. - Students with an EHC plan LSA's are invited to speak to staff, if this is not possible, the School's SENCo speaks to staff to inform them of the child's profile.
+- Working closely with primary schools in order to achieve a smooth transition.
+This is achieved in the following ways: - In April of each academic year, a letter is sent to all primary schools, requesting information about students on the Inclusion Register. - The school's SENCo attends year 6 Annual Review where possible and is therefore able to meet students with an EHC plan and their parents/ carers in their primary school. - The school's SENCo meets with SEND students who are not in receipt of an EHC plan and their parents / carers if primary school think it is advisable. - Students with an EHC plan spend a morning at St Gregory's with their named LSA. - Students with an EHC plan are invited to a transition summer school for three days during the summer term.
+This helps the students to become familiar with the school environment and SEND staff.

 Staff members seek to identify and assess the needs of pupils with SEND as early as possible.
-All year 7's take part in the CAT's 4.
+This has become even more prudent given that the school has received no Key Stage 2 data from primary schools due to the Covid-19 pandemic.
+All year 7's take part in the CATs 4.
 These results are analysed and the following strategies are deployed:

-- The students with the lowest reading age follow the Units of Sound programme, which is a phonic based intervention.
-They also undergo a rigorous assessment, if there are further causes for concern; the student is referred to the SEND consultant or the school's educational psychologist. - All other students with a reading age of 10 and below take part in the Reading booster. - Students with a reading age between 10 and 11 are made known to the Head of English who continues to monitor their reading. - All students with reading ages below 11 are re-tested in March and if their reading has not improved, they undergo a full assessment. - On entry, every student is assessed for dyslexia using the Lucid Lass programme.
-A member of the SEND staff is a dyslexia trained teacher and is responsible for screening the Lucid Lass assessments and carrying out analysis to ensure that dyslexic students are identified. - Students who scored in the bottom 10% of the quantitative area of CAT's 4 are tested for dyscalculia using a programme Dynamo Maths. - All students in the bottom 10% of CAT's 4 undergo a rigorous assessment during year 7, if they have not already been identified by their primary school. - New students, who arrive mid-term, undergo a screening programme on entry.
-If a difficulty is identified, they are placed on suitable programmes or undergo further assessment - Where needs have not been previously identified staff have an obligation to report observations to the SENCo.
+- The students with the lowest reading ages follow the Units of Sound programme, which is a phonic based intervention.
+They also undergo a rigorous assessment, if there are further causes for concern; the student is referred to the school's educational psychologist if they have not been assessed before. - All other students with a reading age of 10 and below take part in the Reading Booster classes that take place before school (8-8:30am) on Tuesday, Wednesday and Thursday. - Students with a reading age between 10 and 11 are made known to the Head of English and Literacy lead who continues to monitor their reading. - All students with reading ages below 11 are re-tested at the end of the Christmas term and if their reading has not improved, they undergo a full assessment.

+- In January of year 7, every student is screened for dyslexia traits using the Lucid Lass programme.
+The SENCo is a dyslexia trained teacher and is responsible for screening and carrying out analysis to ensure that potential dyslexic students are identified. - Students who scored in the bottom 10% of the quantitative area of CATs 4 are assessed using a programme Dynamo Maths. - All students in the bottom 10% of CATs 4 undergo a rigorous assessment during year 7, if they have not already been identified by their primary school. - New students, who arrive mid-term, undergo a screening programme on entry.
+If a difficulty is identified, they are placed on suitable programmes or undergo further assessment. - Where needs have not been previously identified staff have an obligation to report observations to the SENCo.

 The school monitors the progress of all pupils in order to aid the identification of pupils with SEND.
 Continuous monitoring of those pupils with SEND by their teachers will help to ensure that they are able to reach their full potential.
-Academic Progress, identifies students who are under performing.
-The SEND department discuss relevant year groups at each Academic Progress point; the SENCo reviews the AP's of those on the inclusion list to identify any areas of no progress.
+Academic Progress identifies students who are under performing.
+The SEND department discuss relevant year groups at each Academic Progress point; the SENCo reviews the APs of those on the inclusion list to identify any areas of no progress.
 These findings are discussed at departmental meetings and areas of need are identified.